-A "deed in lieu" is simply asking your lender to take the deed to your house in exchange for cancelling your mortgage.
-Your lender takes the keys instead of ("in lieu of") foreclosing.
+Requesting a “deed in lieu” is simply asking your lender to take the deed to your house in exchange for canceling your mortgage.
+Your lender takes the keys instead of (“in lieu of”) foreclosing.

 Things to Consider before Signing a Deed in Lieu.

 You should be aware that a Deed in Lieu will have an impact on your credit.
 You should examine your credit report to determine what impact the foreclose process is having on your credit.

 Are there other liens on your house?
 If you took out a loan to refinance or to get a personal line of credit, those loans are probably secured with a 2nd or 3rd mortgage.